Financialization and the Sociology of Finance

 The exam can be written individually or in groups of max.
 4 students.

 The Department of Sociology prohibits the use of generative AI software and large language models (AI/LLMs), such as ChatGPT, for generating novel and creative content in written exams.
 However, students may use AI/LLMs to enhance the presentation of their own original work, such as text editing, argument validation, or improving statistical programming code.
-Students must disclose if and how AI/LLMs have been used in an appendix, which will not count toward the page limit of the exam.
+Students must disclose in an appendix if and how AI/LLMs were used; this appendix will not count toward the page limit of the exam.
 This policy is in place to ensure that students’ written exams accurately reflect their own knowledge and understanding of the material.
+All students are required to include an AI declaration in their exam submissions regardless of whether they have used generative AI software or not.
+This declaration should be placed as the last page of the exam submission.
+Please note that the AI statement is not included in the calculation of the overall length of your assignment.
+The template for the AI statement can be found in the Digital Exam system and on the Study Pages on KUnet under “Written exam”.
+Exams that do not declare if and how AI/LLMs were used will be administratively rejected and counted as one exam attempt.

 Students have to write a new essay using the guidelines provided by the teacher.